benhorgen/MonoCross-Example/readme.txt

-This repo is available to use as "teaching" project for learning how to MonoCross techniques.
-The example app has limited functionality, used to demonstrate one way to structure the navigation and UI code in your MonoCross apps.
+This repo is available to use as a "teaching" project for learning how to utilize MonoCross.
+The example app has limited functionality, used to demonstrate one way to structure the navigation and UI code in your MonoCross based apps.

-This code base include an MonoDroid.Dialog folk.
+This code base includes an MonoDroid.Dialog fork.
 Using the dialog framework a screen in this example app shares abstract UI using the dialog framework's Element constructs.
 This is rudimentary and needs improved support.